Help for Technical Issues

 Lastly, here is a HOT TIP!
 We have tried to accommodate different internet speeds by equipping the videos in our course with a gear toggle that allows users to switch between different video quality settings and adjust for either the best viewing experience or a faster load time.

-12. What questions did I miss on the Final Exam?
+13. What questions did I miss on my quiz or final exam?

 Here is a word of caution, though.
 Once you leave this page, your progress will be reset, and you will no longer be able to view the questions you missed.

 Sometimes when students land on this page, they don’t see the “VIEW QUESTIONS” button and they click the “go back” button on their browser thinking this will take them back to see which questions they missed.
-However, this just redirects them back to the Final Exam landing page.
+However, this just redirects them back to the quiz or final exam landing page.

-13. I the Final Exam, why am I being forced to take it again?
+14. I passed the final exam, why am I being forced to take it again?

 When students leave or exit the course and then return, the course brings them back to the last page they were on.